 If it is not adequately dried or acclimated, it could dry out in your home, causing it to shrink, separate, or buckle.

 This can be avoided by acclimating your acacia and keeping proper levels of humidity in the home.

-How To Find A High-Quality Acacia For Floors
+How to Find High-Quality Acacia Wood Floors

 Acacia is native to Australia and South East Asia; however, it grows in many other countries.
 There are commercial plantations in more than 70 countries that produce this beautiful wood specifically for harvesting.